Chelsea Gray: Professional career

-WNBA career
+WNBA

+Connecticut Sun (2015)

 Gray was drafted 11th overall by the Connecticut Sun in the 2014 WNBA draft.
 She sat out the 2014 season while recovering from a right knee injury that she sustained in January of her senior year while playing at Duke.

 Gray would come back healthy in time for the 2015 season.
 Coming off the bench for the Sun, she averaged 6.9 ppg.